Battle of FSB Mary Ann: Uncertain number of VC casualties

+Burning the bodies of enemy combatants in a trash dump

 The VC bodies sparked the first of many controversies that came from the battle.
-Following standard procedure, Col Hathaway gave orders for the 15 VC KIA to be buried "before they became a health hazard."
+Following standard procedure, Hathaway gave orders for the 15 VC Killed In Action to be buried "before they became a health hazard."
 Major Donald Potter, 1/46 Infantry's executive officer, issued instructions that the bodies be buried in an eroded section near the resupply LZ.
 For reasons that never become clear, five of the bodies were transported instead to the base trash dump.
 By the time this was noticed, it was past 12:00 and the bodies were beginning to bloat in the heat.
-Rather than move the bodies again, Maj Potter instructed the commander of Company D to "go on and burn them down there in the trash dump."
-Burning the bodies of enemy combatants is considered a war crime, but Potter did not seem to realize this.
+Rather than move the bodies again, Potter instructed the commander of Company D to "go on and burn them down there in the trash dump."

+Burning the bodies of enemy combatants is potentially a war crime and would need to be reported to MACV for investigation, but Potter did not seem to realize this.
 Nolan also notes that the bodies were repeatedly burned over the next several days.
+When Baldwin later learned of the burned bodies, he too failed to report this to MACV and would ultimately be charged with "failing to report a known incident of the mishandling of enemy bodies."

+Possible VC infiltration within the ranks of the ARVN contingent

 Prior to the attack on FSB Mary Ann, there had been reports of possible VC infiltration within the ranks of the ARVN contingent present on Mary Ann.
 In one incident, a man wearing the insignia of an ARVN lieutenant inquired about the easiest way to get off the firebase because his men wanted to go fishing.
 He was told the easiest way in and out of the camp was the south end of the firebase.
 During the battle, some of the enemy gunfire seemed to come from the ARVN section of the camp.
 However, one U.S. soldier who was wounded and remained in the ARVN sector for the duration of the fight stated later that he never saw any ARVN firing toward US positions.
 The ARVN battery was located in the northern sector of the base, which was not attacked by the sappers, and this may in part account for their inaction.
-The 23rd Infantry Division's Inspector General (IG) team noted that the northeastern side of the base was "generally untouched, including the Battalion ammunition storage area.
+The 23rd Infantry Division's Inspector General (IG) team noted that the northeastern side of the base was "generally untouched, including the battalion ammunition storage area.
 The actions of ARVN soldiers were no different from many U.S. soldiers in taking cover until the attack was over.
 The ARVN decided not to garrison the firebase after the attack and it was closed on 24 April.